-Preheat oven to 350 degrees F, and oil a 12-cup muffin pan or a 9x5 loaf pan.
+Preheat oven to 350 degrees F, and oil a standard muffin pan or 9x5-inch loaf pan.

-In a large bowl sift together the flour, cocoa, salt, baking powder, baking soda, cinnamon, chile, and cayenne. *If using a whole-grain flour such as spelt, sifting might separate out some of the fiber; add it to the bowl.
-Whisk to fully combine all the dry ingredients.
+In a large bowl sift together the flour, cocoa, salt, baking powder, baking soda, and spices, if using. *If using a whole-grain flour such as spelt, sifting might separate out some of the fiber; add it to the bowl.
+Whisk to fully combine all dry ingredients.

 In a medium bowl whisk together the sugar, milk, flax meal, vanilla, oil and vinegar.

-Pour the wet ingredients into the dry, and stir until just combined.
+Pour wet ingredients into dry, and stir just until combined.
 Fold in the zucchini and walnuts.
-Pour or spoon the batter into the prepared pan, and sprinkle the top(s) with chopped dark chocolate, if using.
+Scoop batter into the prepared pan, and sprinkle the top(s) with chopped dark chocolate, if using.

-Bake muffins for 18 to 20 minutes; bake a loaf for 50 minutes to 1 hour.
+Bake muffins for 18 to 20 minutes and a loaf for 50 minutes to 1 hour.
 The bread is done when the center is firm and a toothpick or knife inserted in the center comes out clean or with a few crumbs.
-Allow the bread to cool in the pan for about 10 minutes, then transfer to a cooling rack.
+Cool in the pan for about 10 minutes, then transfer to a cooling rack.

 Store leftover zucchini bread in the refrigerator in an airtight container for up to 5 days.Chocolate zucchini bread/muffins can be frozen for up to 1 month.
 Thaw in the refrigerator.